CONTACT US FOR A FREE NO OBLIGATION DOCUMENTS LIST - HERE

 It is likely if you are reading this that you are looking at or considering how to get married abroad, or you have already chosen a wedding in Denmark – and a huge congratulations to you!
-Next step is to get your documents approved by the Danish Agency of Family Law - which is called the Familierethuset.
+Next step is to get your your application for a marriage license submitted and documents approved by the Danish Agency of Family Law - which is called the Familierethuset.
 And be issued a Marital Status Certificate to get married.

 This article explains simply the process and changes in the Danish marriage